SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 * Summon Inferno

-As an action, you can summon 1 earth and 1 fire elemental.
+As an action, you can summon 2 fire elemental.
 Once you use this ability, you can't use it again until you finish a long rest.

 ### Level 20